Amphiaraus

 Faster and still faster it continues to race on,

-As if in pursuit of fleeing time.
+As if in pursuit of fleeting time.

 As if he had stolen the lights out of the sky,